Skip to main content

 Steps to configure GitOps

-• Setup a git repository, so that the ChaosCenter can sync with it, and push all the chaos experiments in that repository.
+• Setup a hosted Git repository so that the ChaosCenter can sync with it and push all the chaos experiments in that repository.

-• The git repo can be public or private but for authorization, you have to provide an access token or any other mode of authentication.
+• The Git repository can be public or private, but for authorization you have to provide an access token or any other mode of authentication.

-• Login into ChaosCenter, go to GitOps (Project Setup > GitOps on the left nav).
+• Login to ChaosCenter and navigate to GitOps (Project Setup > GitOps on the left nav).

 • Select the Git Repository radio button.

-• Copy the git URL of your git repository and paste it in the Repository URL text box.
+• Copy the URL of your Git repository and paste it in the Repository URL input field.

 • Enter the branch where you want to sync your chaos experiments.